 1. What is this course all about?

-This course provides an introduction to the essential ideas of electricity, magnetism, and quantum theory that will provide a foundation for your future studies in these fields.
+This course builds on PHYS 1P21/1P91 to provide an introduction to the essential concepts of fluids, heat, light, electricity, magnetism, atoms, and atomic nuclei, which will provide a foundation for your future studies in science.
 Numerous applications to daily life and technology will be discussed.
-The last part of the course is a survey of some aspects of modern physics, such as nuclear physics, particle physics, and cosmology.

 - What do I need to bring into the course?